Structure and automorphisms of pure virtual twin groups: Automorphism group of

 \begin{theorem} There exists a split exact sequence

 In particular,

 \end{theorem}

 \begin{proof} Note that each automorphism in $\Aut_{pc}(PVT_4)$ preserves conjugacy classes of generators.
-But, the only automorphism in $\langle \Aut_{gr}, \Aut_{inv}, \Aut_{tr} \rangle$ which preserves conjugacy classes of generators is the identity automorphism.
+But, the only automorphism in $\langle \Aut_{gr}, \Aut_{inv}, \Aut_{tr} \rangle$ which preserves conjugacy classes of all the generators is the identity automorphism by Lemma \ref{graph-inv-tr-structure}.
 Hence and the assertion follows. \end{proof}

 An automorphism of a group is called an $\IA$ automorphism if it acts as identity on the abelianisation of the group.
 Note that inner automorphisms are $\IA$ automorphisms.

 \begin{corollary} Each $\IA$ automorphism of $PVT_n$ is inner if and only if $n=2$ or $n \ge 5$. \end{corollary}